Casual pot use causes brain abnormalities in the young: study

 Pot legalization advocates make the argument that marijuana is safer than alcohol a central part of their campaigns.

-This latest study fits with other research showing marijuana use has significant effects on young people because their brains are still developing, and Beiter said he has become convinced that marijuana should only be used by people under 30 if they need it to manage pain from a terminal illness.
-(Reporting by Alex Dobuzinskis; Editing by Ken Wills)
+This latest study fits with other research showing marijuana use has significant effects on young people because their brains are still developing, and Breiter said he has become convinced that marijuana should only be used by people under 30 if they need it to manage pain from a terminal illness.

-* Says co enters into drug licensing and cooperation agreement with UK-based pharma Zysis Ltd, on aripiprazole long-term drug product